mrfidibus7/Whisper-GUI/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [](<link-to-your-issues-page>) if you want to contribute.
+Feel free to check the issues page if you want to contribute.

 Project Link: [https://github.com/mrfidibus7/Whisper-GUI](<your-repo-link>)